Establishing consistent daily routines and rhythms

 Building resilient bonds through active listening

-Understanding academic milestones and standards
+Navigating academic milestones and curriculum standards

 Interpreting early literacy assessments

-Fostering cognitive and motor development
+Stimulating cognitive and motor skill development

 Enhancing fine motor coordination